Skip to main content

 CVE-2025-28946 Overview

-CVE-2025-28946 is a Local File Inclusion (LFI) vulnerability affecting the BZOTheme PrintXtore WordPress theme (bw-printxtore).
-This vulnerability stems from improper control of filename parameters used in PHP include/require statements, allowing attackers to include arbitrary local files from the server filesystem.
+CVE-2025-28946 is a PHP Local File Inclusion (LFI) vulnerability affecting the BZOTheme PrintXtore WordPress theme (bw-printxtore).
+The flaw stems from improper control of filenames used in PHP include or require statements [CWE-98].
+Attackers can manipulate file path parameters to load arbitrary local files through the theme's PHP execution context.

 Critical Impact